Jax05/100-days-of-code/log.md

 **Today's Progress**:

 Today's start is at 08:19.
 Going to finish off the TwitchTV JSON API project and move onto the further JavaScript challenges.
 Completed the "Use the TwitchTV JSON API" project at 16:07.
 Moving onto "Intermediate Algorithm Scripting" exercises.
 Benefits of streaming include having users who are able to explain .filter() so even I can understand it.
 Shoutout to Junicus for the assist.
-Completed up to exercise [269] on FreeCodeCamp.
+Completed up to exercise [269] on freeCodeCamp.
 Wanted to get through the "Intermediate Algorithm Scripting"...lofty goals.
 Back at it tomorrow in the early hours.
 Streamed for 11:13 today!

 Note: Need to learn about the A part of AJAX and how to handle responses and store information on the success of a GET request into an array.